shapiromatron/genomics/docs/dev.md

 5. Loading example [ENCODE data](#loading-encode-data)
 6. Running the [development server](#starting-the-development-server)

+To begin, clone this repository:

+    git clone git@github.com:shapiromatron/genomics.git

+The path where this repository is found on your computer will be the project-root path, referred to frequently in the rest of this documentation.

 ## Python webserver setup

 Requires the following software before beginning: